 In the late afternoon the russet-backed thrushes begin their ethereal caroling, and presently the western night-hawk hies him from the privacy of his woodland retreat where his mottled brown plumage blends with the tree trunks.

 Bird Notes Afield was a popular title for Elder and Shepard.
 Originally published in October 1899, there was a second printing in May 1900.
-In 1899 they also published A First Glance at the Birds, which is simply the first chapter of Bird Notes Afield issued in pamphlet form.
-A second edition of the entire work appeared in April 1907, with a new preface and index.
+In 1899, they also published A First Glance at the Birds, which is simply the first chapter of Bird Notes Afield issued in paper wraps; this item is quite scarce.